Surgical protocols

 - FWB with no brace

-- Strength and balance activities to promote return to prior functional status
+- Interventions: Progress as tolerated with open and closed chain strength and balance activities to promote return to prior functional status.

 Spinal surgeries